Murteas/XmasMM/Graphics_Asset_Requirements.md

 - ✅ Mobile-optimized background implemented
 - ✅ All assets in multiple resolutions for iPhone compatibility

-**Ready for**: Task 6 implementation of Christmas feedback theme!
+**Ready for**: Christmas feedback theme implementation!
-**Optional enhancements**: Christmas-themed UI buttons for future tasks.
+**Optional enhancements**: Christmas-themed UI buttons for future development.